 June 24, 2020

-Ian Joughin, Eric Rignot, Rick Forster, and Bernd Scheuchl
+Ian Joughin, Eric Rignot, Rick Forster, Alex Gardner, and Bernd Scheuchl

 © All rights reserved The NISAR Algorithm Theoretical Basis Documents (ATBDs) provide the physical and mathematical descriptions of algorithms used in the generation of NISAR science data products.
 The ATBDs include descriptions of variance and uncertainty estimates and considerations of calibration and validation, exception control and diagnostics.
 Internal and external data flows are also described.